-The 2008 Dental public use data set consists of one event-level data file.
+The 2010 Dental public use data set consists of one event-level data file.
 The file contains characteristics associated with the dental event and imputed expenditure data.

-The 2008 Dental public use data set contains 26,253 dental event records; of these records, 25,749 are associated with persons having a positive person-level weight (PERWT08F).
-This file includes dental event records for all household survey respondents who resided in eligible responding households and reported at least one dental event.
-Each record represents one household-reported dental event that occurred during calendar year 2008.
-Dental visits known to have occurred before January 1, 2008 and after December 31, 2008 are not included on this file.
-Some household respondents may have multiple dental events and thus will be represented in multiple records on this file.
-Other household respondents may have reported no dental events and thus will have no records on this file.
-These data were collected during the 2008 portion of Round 3, and Rounds 4 and 5 for Panel 12, as well as Rounds 1, 2, and the 2008 portion of Round 3 for Panel 13 of the MEPS HC.
+The 2010 Dental public use data set contains 24,322 dental event records; of these records, 23,811 are associated with persons having a positive person-level weight (PERWT10F).
+This file includes dental event records for all household members who resided in eligible responding households and reported at least one dental event.
+Each record represents one household-reported dental event that occurred during calendar year 2010.
+Dental visits known to have occurred before January 1, 2010 and after December 31, 2010 are not included on this file.
+Some household members may have multiple dental events and thus will be represented in multiple records on this file.
+Other household members may have had reported no dental events and thus will have no records on this file.
+These data were collected during the 2010 portion of Round 3, and Rounds 4 and 5 for Panel 14, as well as Rounds 1, 2, and the 2010 portion of Round 3 for Panel 15 of the MEPS HC.
 The persons represented on this file had to meet either (a) or (b) below:

-- a) Be classified as a key in-scope person who responded for his or her entire period of 2008 eligibility (i.e., persons with a positive 2008 full-year person-level weight (PERWT08F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT08F > 0).
+- a) Be classified as a key in-scope person who responded for his or her entire period of 2010 eligibility (i.e., persons with a positive 2010 full-year person-level weight (PERWT10F > 0)), or - b) Be an eligible member of a family all of whose key in-scope members have a positive person-level weight (PERWT10F > 0).
 (Such a family consists of all persons with the same value for FAMIDYR.)
-That is, the person must have a positive fullyear family-level weight (FAMWT08F > 0).
-Note that FAMIDYR and FAMWT08F are variables on the 2008 Population Characteristics file.
+That is, the person must have a positive full-year family-level weight (FAMWT10F > 0).
+Note that FAMIDYR and FAMWT10F are variables on the 2010 Population Characteristics file.

-Persons with no dental events for 2008 are not included on this event-level DV file but are represented on the person-level 2008 Full Year Population Characteristics file.
+Persons with no dental events for 2010 are not included on this event-level DV file but are represented on the person-level 2010 Full Year Population Characteristics file.